justin-owen/SWE3313Project/Coding_Style_Guide.md

 # Coding Style Guide

 This guide is largely based on the base Blazor C# and HTML Style Guide.
 For questions without answers on this document, please refer to the Blazor documentation, Bootstrap documentation, or if unclear reference the project team as a whole.
-Unless the project is complete, this file will remain incomplete.
+Unless the project is complete, this file will remain subject to change.

 ## Code

 - Program will be adapted from the base framework for Blazor Webapp in the JetBrains Rider IDE
 - Break long lines, greater than 150 characters whenever possible
   - If impossible, consider revisiting with different syntax
+### Spaces
+- Use hyphen (-) for space between names when appropriate
 ### C#

 - Variables should be named using Pascal Case